rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/august.md

   With exponential backoff feature, you can retry failed deployments that return 500 error code.
 * **Password visibility**
-  Toggle to view or hide your rapyuta.io password on sign up/sign in.
+  Toggle to view or hide password while creating secrets.

 #### Notable Fixes